 One of our new year’s resolutions is to take up hiking again so walking the Jane Eyre Trail was a perfect way to combine books and the great outdoors.
-This 5.5 mile (8km) route created by Peak Experience follows the footsteps of Charlotte Bronte who was inspired to write her classic novel after visiting the village of Hathersage, Derbyshire in the summer of 1845.
-Having completed stretches of this trek before, we were a bit concerned whether 6 year-old Little M would manage the distance, but she did us proud despite the uphill climbs.
+This 5.5 mile (8km) route created by Peak Experience follows the footsteps of Charlotte Brontë who was inspired to write her classic novel after visiting the village of Hathersage, Derbyshire in the summer of 1845.
+The walk weaves past many of the main settings in Jane Eyre, bringing this famous gothic novel to life.

 Stage 1: The George Inn to Brookfield Manor ( Vale Hall)